Estimated reading time: 8 minutes

 FAQs

-Won’t my child take advantage?
+Won’t my child take advantage if I use low demand parenting?

-Is this only for PDA or autism?
+Is low demand parenting only helpful for kids with PDA or autism?

 Terminology